nathamanath/invaders/README.md

 Require js.
 (Almond for build.)
 Ajax.js for ajax

-Object composition is handles with mixin modules.
-Each module can contain class and instance methods, and is mixed into a class like so: `Module.call(Class.prototype, args...);`.
+Object composition is handled with functional mixin modules.
+Each module can contain instance methods, and is mixed into a class like so: `Module.call(Class.prototype, args...);`.
 This pattern is based on articles like [this](https://javascriptweblog.wordpress.com/2011/05/31/a-fresh-look-at-javascript-mixins/)

 * Drawable
 * Shooter

 Important to avoid drawing things as much as possible.

-Testing is handles with the jasmine gem.
-As soon as basic functionality is plannned out full test coverage will be a main priority.

 #### Class structure: